intro2r/intro2r/unit2/labs.md

 ### 1. Load in data set and subset the following, each from `CO2_2015`.

  a.
-Subset Percent of world emissions using `$`, and assign to a new variable.
+Subset the Percent of world emissions.
+Use `$`, and assign to a new variable.

  b.
-Subset one column using ['name']
+Subset the Per_capita_t column, using ['name'].

  c.
-Check the structure of the Country column.
+Subset the Country column.
 What is the data structure?